 \subsection{Holomorphic sections}

-In this section I define the relative invariant associated to an exact MBL--fibration with enclosed exact Lagrangian boundary conditions.
+In this section, we define the relative invariant associated to an exact MBL--fibration with enclosed exact Lagrangian boundary conditions.
 The invariant's definition will be largely identical to Seidel's construction of relative invariants of exact Lefschetz fibrations (cf. \cite{seidel:les} sections 2.1 and 2.4).
-I begin by defining a large class of almost complex structures on an exact MBL--fibration $(E,\pi)$ which extend $J_0$.
+We begin by defining a large class of almost complex structures on an exact MBL--fibration $(E,\pi)$ which extend $J_0$.

-\begin{definition} An \emph{almost complex structure} on an exact MBL-fibration $(E,\pi)$ over a surface $B$ with striplike ends and boundary marked points $P\subset\partial B$ is an almost complex structure $J$ on $\pi^{-1}(B\setminus P)$ such that: \begin{itemize} \item $J=J_0$ in a neighbourhood of $\crit\pi$ and on the complement of some compact subset of $E$ \item $D\pi\circ J=j\circ D\pi$, i.e $\pi$ is $(J,j)$--holomorphic \item Over striplike ends $J$ is invariant w.r.t. translation by $\mathbb{R}^\pm$ \item Over embedded curves $\gamma$ in $B$ ending, with non-zero derivative, at a boundary marked point $e$, $J$ extends smoothly to an almost complex structure $J_{e,t}$ in the fibre over $e$ depending only on the angle of approach $\pi t\in[0,\pi]$. \end{itemize} \end{definition}
+\begin{definition} An \emph{almost complex structure} on an exact MBL-fibration $(E,\pi)$ over a surface $B$ with striplike ends and boundary marked points $P\subset\partial B$ is an almost complex structure $J$ on $\pi^{-1}(B\setminus P)$ such that: \begin{itemize} \item $J=J_0$ in a neighbourhood of $\crit\pi$ and on the complement of some compact subset of $E$ \item $D\pi\circ J=j\circ D\pi$, i.e $\pi$ is $(J,j)$--holomorphic, \item Over striplike ends $J$ is invariant w.r.t. translation in the $[0,\infty)$--direction, \item Over embedded curves $\gamma$ in $B$ ending, with non-zero derivative, at a boundary, marked point $e$, $J$ extends smoothly to an almost complex structure $J_{e,t}$, in the fibre over $e$ depending smoothly on the angle of approach $\pi t\in[0,\pi]$. \end{itemize} \end{definition}

 The last two conditions ensure that, at each end, $J$ limits to some time dependent almost complex structure $J_t$ in the fibre over the end.

 \begin{definition} An almost complex structure $J$ on $E$ is \emph{compatible relative to $j$} if the 2--form $\Omega(.,J.)|_{(TE^v)^{\otimes 2}}$ is everywhere symmetric and positive definite.
 We will denote the set of such almost complex structures by $\mathcal{J}(E,\pi)$.